The Book of Bad Dreams

 page 18

-I tried climbing out of reach…
+He tried climbing out of reach…

 page 19

-but all night they waited for me down below.
+but all night they waited down below.

-Hanging from the ceiling lamp.
+Norton is hanging from the ceiling lamp.

 page 20

-I tried compromising…
+Norton even tried compromising…

 Builds a line across the room with pillows and toys, clearly demarking a border.